-We have two ICANL-accredited labs – one at our downtown Columbia office, and one at our West Columbia office.
-One of our three certified nuclear technologists will give you the test.
+We have an ICANL-accredited lab at our West Columbia office.
+One of our four certified nuclear technologists will give you the test.
 You can schedule to see your doctor the same day, or one of our nuclear nurses will call you the day after with your results.

 We take an ultrasound of your main arteries to identify blockages (clots), narrowing of the vessels (stenosis), and enlargement (aneurysms).

 The test will about 45 minutes to complete.
 We’ll ask you to lie face up on the exam table, and we’ll apply a clear water-based gel and take images of the area we’re looking at.